Doctors and patients are expected to benefit from the government's plans.

 When will the changes to private hospitals happen?

-Changes to second tier eligibility came into effect on 1 January 2019, while changes to the ombudsman will be rolled out throughout 2019.
+Changes to second-tier eligibility came into effect on 1 January 2019, while changes to the ombudsman will be rolled out throughout 2019.
 The clinical categories will take some time to be fully implemented.
-Although they will begin to be introduced from 1 April 2019, insurers have an entire year to adopt the terms for all their products.
+Although they were introduced on 1 April 2019, insurers have an entire year to adopt the terms for all their products.

 What else is changing with the health reforms?